wizzat/shell/README.md

 cdots.sh: A shell utility that I use heavily.
 It has its own license (GPL).

 LICENSE: MIT, except for cdots.sh which has its own license.

+Many of the perl modules will require some of:
+- Try::Tiny
+- File::Slurp
+- DBI
+- DBD::Oracle
+- Exporter::Easy
+- Text::CSV
+- DateTime
+- File::Basename
+- File::Spec (should come with perl)
+- Getopt::Long (should come with perl)
+- Carp (should come with perl)
+- IO::File (should come with perl)